 This is probably a good option as there are around 3,500 managed funds to choose from in Australia.
 The entry fees may be reduced, depending on how much work the broker does to find a fund that you will invest in.
 Some managed fund brokers may allow you to search their database to shortlist potential funds.
-A couple of very cheap online managed fund brokers can be found at InvestSMART and 2020 DIRECTINVEST.
+A very cheap online managed fund broker can be found at InvestSMART.

 Or you may invest in a managed fund via a financial planner.
 The financial planner who charges a set fee for their service will likely rebate to you any entry fee to the managed fund you would pay.

 Vanguard Investments is an index fund manager.
 Investing with them can mean investing across the 200 companies that make up the ASX 200 index, for example, with your money being spread in the proportion in which they make up that index.
 WTF?
 If BHP makes up 6% of the ASX 200 (it’s a massive company) then 6% of your money is invested in BHP.
 Most companies in the top 200 make up only tiny percentages of it – only around 20 have a capitalisation of more than 1%.
 An index fund will never out-perform the market, it will only ever have returns in line with the market, minus a small amount for fees.
 In contrast, active (ordinary) managed funds will always try to achieve higher returns than their competitors, and this usually means trying to out-perform the market.
 The harder they try, the higher their fee.
 The higher the fee, the less likely they are to outperform the index.